aws-samples/step-functions-workflows-collection/ingest-and-analyze-historical-storm-events/README.md

             "key1" : "v1"
         }
         ```
-- Once the step function execution is complete, output of the workflow will contain the S3 URI to the results of Athena query and the Athena query execution id itself. <br><br>
+- Once the step function execution is complete, output of the workflow will contain the S3 URI to the results of Athena query and the Athena query execution id itself.
+Below is a sample output from the step function<br><br>
     ```
     {
       "QueryExecution": {